BurntSushi/wingo/README.md

 Wingo is an X window manager written in pure Go.
 All of its dependencies, from communicating with X up to drawing text on windows, are also in Go.
-Wingo is mostly ICCCM and EWMH compliant.
+Wingo is mostly ICCCM and EWMH compliant (see COMPLIANCE).

 If you have Go installed and configured on your machine, all you need to do is: